 CELEBRATING MARTIN’S 80TH ANNIVERSARY

-Martin’s Tavern celebrates its 80th anniversary this year.
+Martin’s Tavern celebrated its 80th anniversary in 2013.
 We are proud to be one of the few Washington, D.C. establishments at the heart of the city since the Great Depression.
 Throughout the changing times, Martin’s Tavern is unique in giving presidents and plain-folk alike a welcoming atmosphere carried by Martin’s long-tenured staff & family and sensible food & spirits that patrons themselves have personally requested.

 In this unique atmosphere, patrons naturally engage with each other in the spirit of the city; familiar neighborhood faces mix with the most powerful names in Washington and popular culture ensuring a genuine dialogue and friendship amongst all.
 It is this classic characteristic of Martin’s Tavern’s staff and patrons that brought monumental figures such as Harry Truman, John F. Kennedy, Lyndon Johnson and even Richard Nixon to hold court in Martin’s booths.
-Our tradition of hospitality to has brought every sitting president from Harry Truman to George W. Bush to the tables of our tavern.
+Our tradition of hospitality to has brought every president from Harry S. Truman (Both 6) to George W. Bush (Table 12) to our tavern.

 HISTORY of GEORGETOWN

 In the late 19th century through the early 20th century, Georgetown remained a blue collar laborers’ port, transporting goods in and out of the Washington region.
 The Martin family was at the heart of the community, familiar with the many that resided, labored and traveled in Georgetown, setting the tone and spirit of Martin’s Tavern.